All Episodes

 Anyway, here to weigh in on this and much more, a lot of news going on today.

-Danielle McLaughlin, attorney constitutional expert, who wrote co-wrote the Federalist Society, how conservatives took the law back from Liberals.
+Danielle McLaughlin, attorney, constitutional expert who wrote, co-wrote the Federalist Society, How Conservatives Took the Law Back from Liberals.

 How many do you count?

-Um I don't think they'll let it go to a filibuster, though.
+I don't think they'll let it go to a filibuster, though.

-I think they'll eventually allow closure to take place only because they want to save that uh for another nomination, which is likely to occur this summer.
+I think they'll eventually allow closure to take place only because they want to save that for another nomination, which is likely to occur this summer.

 You have anything, Danielle, or should he be approved?